Table of Contents

 You have the power to make choices that align with your values and well-being.

 Trusting yourself also means that you have the power to make decisions that are good for you.
 Your toxic relationship may have left you doubting yourself and your abilities.
 Change your mindset, because you are great and you had the courage to leave that all behind.

 14. Practice Forgiveness

 Forgiveness is a powerful tool when it comes to healing from past relationship trauma.
-This doesn’t mean condoning harmful behavior or staying in toxic relationships or associating with a toxic person.
+This doesn’t mean condoning harmful behavior, staying in toxic relationships, or associating with a toxic person.